ELI AKIRA KAUFMAN

 Colin has organized nine League Cycling Instructor training seminars, which has resulted in the certification of more than 100 new bicycle instructors for L.A.
 County, many of whom are bilingual or self identify as female.
 Colin supervises all LACBC educational programming, which includes training our Ride Marshals for Sunday Funday rides and any ride that LACBC and its chapters lead.Close

 A graduate of Swarthmore College with a double-major in history and film & media studies, Dana took an interdisciplinary approach to her study of film, combining production methods with work in writing, theatre and history to discover how media can inspire and inform action for social change.
-She expanded on this with work at the British Broadcasting Corporation in London through a program organized by New York University’s Tisch School of the Arts.
+She expanded on this with work at the BBC in London through a program organized by New York University’s Tisch School of the Arts.